4th Day of Light: JTS Day of Learning and Giving 2021

 How do walls appear between us and the divine?
 And how can we remove them?
 We will explore this through biblical, rabbinic, and medieval texts; archaeological finds; and through the music and lyrics of Leonard Cohen.

-And stay to conclude our program with a festive lighting of the 4th Hanukkah candle.
+And we concluded our program with a festive lighting of the 4th Hanukkah candle.